hlvini/vaxforce-pygame/README.md

-[PTBR] Jogo de entreterimento educativo para a conscientização sobre o vírus da Raiva, desenvolvido para a disciplina de Lógica de Programação @ UFRN
+# Vax Force

-[ENG] Simple Edutainment game for Rabies awareness, made for the Programming Logic course @ UFRN
+Edutainment game developed to increase #RabiesAwareness, made for the Programming Logic course @ UFRN

 ## Assets License
 The following assets used in this project are licensed under Creative Commons Attribution 3.0 (CC BY 3.0):

 ### Music